Overview

 Regular blood tests

-When you first start the medicine our specialist doctors and pharmacists monitor you for side effects or abnormalities on your blood tests.
+When you start taking the medicine our specialist doctors and pharmacists monitor you for side effects or abnormalities on your blood tests.
 You should expect to have regular appointments or phone calls from them.

 Side effects of azathioprine

 Azathioprine works by suppressing your immune system.
-This means you might be more likely to get an infection.
+This means you will be more likely to get an infection.
 Contact your GP if you begin to feel unwell and think you might have caught an infection.

 - headache